dougwhite/wave-length/README.md

 The layer masks used in the `art/tileset-sand-path.kra` and `art/tileset-water.kra` project files are essentially modelled directly from his excellent [Free Autotile textures](https://www.patreon.com/posts/free-autotile-115217340).

 This `.psd` file was provided without an explicit license listed, and I couldn't find a way to get in touch with him, and so I didn't include any of his original work in the project repo.
 He has my thanks regardless.

+#### My Wife

+Thanks to my beautiful wife, who not only didn't divorce me for entering a month long game jam; but also contributed the wonderful backdrop artwork for the backdrop image: `art/backdrop.kra`.

+This file IS covered under the broader project license, I just wanted to say thanks to her for helping with art I was too bad to make lol <3